ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/ico-example.md

 ### The Withdrawal Stage

 At this stage, it is allowed for an investor to withdraw money to predefined guarding script (which hash is written down into the dictionary).
-A withdrawal transaction thus is having N + 2 outputs, where the first output should carry over the withdrawal sub-contract, the following N outputs have guarding scripts and token values according to the dictionary, and for the the last output there are no any conditions, aside of that it is not allowed to carry away tokens with it (supposedly, this output pays a fee).
+A withdrawing transaction thus is having N + 2 outputs, where the first output should carry over the withdrawal sub-contract, the following N outputs have guarding scripts and token values according to the dictionary, and for the the last output there are no any conditions, aside of that it is not allowed to carry away tokens with it (supposedly, this output pays a fee).
 The contract is requiring for two proofs for the dictionary elements: one proof